Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the god of protection, compassion, tenderness, and love!

 While starting to do the Pad Yatra around the hill, you’ll come across a temple named Daan Ghati temple.
 It will mesmerize you at first glance, showing the life-size representation of the scene where Muralidhar has lifted a mountain on his Kani (pinky) finger, protecting villagers and animals.

-As you might guess, Lord Shri Krishna is in Giriraj or Girdhari form at this place.
-Giri in Hindi means Hill or Mountain, Dhari means the bearer!
+As you might guess, Lord Shri Krishna is worshiped as Giriraj or Girdhari at this place.
+Giri in Hindi means Hill or Mountain!

-There are many more small temples in the temple complex, where people worship the stone form of the Lord.
+There are many more small temples in the temple complex and around, where the Lord is worshiped in stone form.

 Next up in the list of places to visit in Gokul Govardhan is Govardhan Hill.

 The 21 km-long circumambulation of Govardhan Parvat starts from the right side of the Daan Ghati temple.
-We didn’t intend to but still went a few hundred meters in the circumambulation area.
+We didn’t come with the idea to orbit but still went a few hundred meters in the circumambulation area.

-I sensed a different feeling inside the devotees here; even the young children appeared full of zeal to do the circumambulation.
-Milk, Dandavat, and Sohni Seva circumambulation are some of the circumambulations that devotees perform here.
+I sensed a different feeling inside the devotees here; even the young age children appeared full of zeal to do the circumambulation.
+Milk, Dandavat, and Sohni Seva circumambulation are some of the circumambulations which devotees perform here.

 To facilitate the parikrama or circumambulation, you will find many carts of fruits, shoes, breakfast water, and shops all along the way.

-The unique thing that appeared to me was that shops sold loose coins and Parle-G biscuits in bundles for devotees.
+The unique thing that appeared to me is that shops were selling loose coins and Parle-G biscuits in bundles for devotees.
 You might also see some street vendors selling green grass, perhaps to serve the cows you meet during the circumambulation.

-The Govardhan Hill is 21 feet high and has a significant width.
+The Govardhan Hill is 21 feet high, but the width is greater.
 You will see devotees worshiping stones from place to place here.
-Every single stone here is the landscape of Radha-Krishna.
+Every single stone here is considered to be the landscape of Radha-Krishna.

 This legend happened in Dwapara Yuga, which tells that Shri Krishna didn’t want the people of Braj to worship Lord Indra for the rain.
 He believed that Indra must rain as it’s His duty.
 In response, Indra rained heavily for seven consecutive days, and the entire Braj submerged in water.

-Lord Krishna lifted the Govardhan Hill on his little finger to protect the people from this wrath, and all villagers and animals came under to save their lives.
+To protect the people from this wrath, Lord Krishna lifted the Govardhan Hill on his little finger, and all villagers and animals came under to save their lives.
 In the end, Krishna broke Indra’s pride, and later Indra realized his mistake and did everything in the right state and prayed to Krishna.

 Up until now, we’ve seen Govardhan.
 Next up in the list of places to visit in Gokul Govardhan is Gokul village and around.

-To reach, we took a local tuk-tuk from Mathura and arrived at Gokul after a 20-30 minutes ride.
+To reach, we took a local tuk-tuk from Mathura and reached Gokul after a 20-30 minutes ride.

 BEWARE!
-As soon as you reach Gokul, many guides will approach you, ready to give you a tour of Gokul village and around for as low as 50 rupees.
-But they’ll be prepared to upsell you and use your insecurities and faith to juice out 100 times of what you paid to the guide.
+As soon as you reach in Gokul, you’ll be approached by many guides ready to give you a tour of Gokul village and around for as low as 50 rupees.
+But they’ll be ready to upsell you, and use your insecurities and faith to juice out 100 times of what you paid to the guide.

 Our advice?
-Have a thick skin belief in yourself and the God you’re visiting.
-If possible, do your research and play it safe – be your guide.
+Have a thick skin, believe in yourself and the God you’re visiting.
+If possible, do your own research and play it safe – be your own guide.

 You would first like to see the place in Gokul where Bal Krishna’s squeals once resonated – Nanda Bhavan, also known as Chaurasi Khamba (84 pillared building).
 Sri Krishna and his Dauji (Balaram Ji) got their name and spent their childhood in this building’s courtyard.